harumuki/thorsten-hans.com/_posts/2018-12-06-azuread-pod-identity-in-aks-a-journey-to-integrate-azure-key-vault.md

 Cluster Administrators can easily switch underlying *Azure Identities* to swap Pods from one Identity to another.
 This can happen at runtime without having a developer doing any changes to application code.

 ## Enabling AAD Pod Identity on AKS
 Okay, time to get some work done.
-Let’s enable Azure AD Pod Identity on an AKS cluster.
-First, you’ve to install the AAD Pod Identity infrastructure on your cluster.
+Let's enable Azure AD Pod Identity on an AKS cluster.
+First, you've to install the AAD Pod Identity infrastructure on your cluster.
 There are two different deployments available, the default one:

 ```bash
 kubectl create -f https://raw.githubusercontent.com/Azure/aad-pod-identity/master/deploy/infra/deployment.yaml